Clarkebond delivers new schools package in Devon

 The new South Molton United Church of England Primary School (pictured), has been built on what was a steeply sloping Greenfield site.
 Careful re-profiling and a balanced cut and fill exercise created a stepped site with flat platforms on which to build the new 10 classroom school with all the same facilities as the Ladysmith Junior School and a playing field which is nearly level with the roof line.

-The Castle School, Tiverton, due for completion in August, is the largest of the three schools with 18 classrooms.
-The new development has been built in the playground of the former school so that the school can remain open during construction.
-Once completed, the old buildings will then be demolished and a new playground will be created.
+The Castle School, Tiverton, which has just been handed over in time for the new school term in September, is the largest of the three schools with 18 classrooms.
+The new development has been built in the playground of the former school so that the school could remain open during construction.
+Once completed, the old buildings will now be demolished and a new playground will be created.
 Special consideration has been given to the treatment of a listed building on the site.

 Architects: Grainge Architects